8 Cheap Spring Break Trips For Students On A Budget Who Want To Hit The Beach ASAP

-These eight destinations are located on beautiful beach fronts (because really, if there's one prerequisite for a proper spring break, it's a beach), and they range from chill to Spring Breakers status in regards to their party scenes.
+These eight destinations are located on beautiful beach fronts (because really, if there's one prerequisite for a proper spring break, it's a beach), and they range from chill to party central.
 No matter which you pick, you and your wallet are bound to have a good time.

 1. Daytona, Florida

 Daytona Beach in Florida hits 80 degree averages during spring break, has tons of cheap hotels, and a Big Red Party Bus that runs along the beach.
 Filled with students during the much beloved weeks of March and April, there is always a party waiting to be found at the boardwalk, beach, or local club scenes.
 With Kayak offering hotel rooms starting in the $40 range, a trip to Daytona is sure to accommodate your budget.